MadMerick01/BolidesTheCutbyAbleMerick/README.md

 - Theft (up to half money total in your wallet)
 - Bullet damage at the worst possible moment
 - Intimidation
+- Drive by shooting
+- Chase Robber
+- Pursuit by armed Bolide Vehicle
 - NEXT UPDATE: ability to purchase EMP charges and ammo (in RC 0.9 obtain these from intercepting Bolide vehicles)
-- many more features to come!!
+- many more planned features

 The Bolides are a roaming crime gang led by **Bonito Bolide**.
 Bonito Bolide is the founder of **Bolide Motors** and the unseen head of the Bolides crime network.
 Publicly, he is known as an industrialist with property holdings in Italy and interests in high-performance vehicle manufacturing.
 Privately, his fortune is reinforced through organised criminal operations targeting high-value transport and emerging career operators.